Part 1 – What your membership provides

 Making a complaint will not prejudice or affect a member’s right to continuing advice or support.

-There is a right of appeal to the Chief Executive Officer in the event of dissatisfaction by the member with the response.
+There is a right of appeal to the Chief Executive Officer in the event of dissatisfaction by the member with any response.

-If you feel that you have either a comment or a complaint to make about the service you have received from MDDUS, please contact our Advisory Services Department Administration Supervisor on 0333 043 4444 or by email (firstname.lastname@example.org) quoting your membership number.
+If you feel that you have either a comment or a complaint to make about the service you have received from MDDUS, please contact our Administration Supervisor on 0333 043 4444 or by email (firstname.lastname@example.org) quoting your membership number.

 Please give as much detail as possible about the matter in order to allow MDDUS to carry out a full investigation.
 This procedure is exclusively for the use of MDDUS members.